idanpt/docs/configuration.md

 ### deploy_path

-There to deploy application on remote host.
+Where to deploy application on remote host.

 ### ssh_multiplexing